Energy flows where attention goes.

 - What would I need to have done or feel at the end of today to know the day was a great success?

-These are some great ones to start with.
+These are some great ones to start with (use those that resonate with you, leave the rest).

 Also add your own powerful questions, those that are sure to give you a positive boost.